By Diane Burroughs

 Before you start bird training, you must have the Click and Treat technique down pat.
 I use a spiral wrist wrap with a keyring to secure a plastic measuring spoon and clicker to my wrist.
 This allows me to quickly click and treat the behavior I’m training for, helping to speed up the training process.

 >Next, make sure that your treats are ready.
 Prepare them now.
 Your pieces should be just the right size for your particular bird.
 A cockatiel would need something about the size of a grain of rice, while a large cockatoo would need something about the size of a Tic Tac.

 Training your bird for a new behavior is like training for a marathon.
 It takes patience and consistency.
 To teach a new behavior, you'll need to do a lot of clicking and treating!
 At first, you'll be doing a lot of clicking and treating on approximation behaviors.
 Then, as the bird starts to perform the behavior every time you give the cue, cut back on either how quickly you reward your bird or how often you reward them.

-In conclusion, a bird that trusts that you'll keep training sessions to be positive and pleasurable will work very hard to learn and perform tricks and do whatever it takes to make you happy.
+In conclusion, a bird that trusts that you'll keep training sessions to be positive and pleasurable will work very hard to learn and perform new behaviors and do whatever it takes to make you happy.
 In addition to bird treats, maintain a perky attitude, and lavish your bird with praise.
 Always end your training session on a positive note when your bird has just received a reward.
 You'll be amazed at how quickly your bird learns to do bird tricks and look to you for expected behavior.